bryku/termApps/term2048/readme.txt

 ### Game - 2048

-	The popular 2048 recreated to feed your terminal addiction.
+	The popular 2048 recreated to feed your terminal addiction in 1.8MB.

 ### Example